-Many scholarships, grants, and other programs are available to help racial and ethnic minority students pay for a college education.
-Read on to learn about the challenges facing minorities in higher education and how to find minority scholarships for college students, as well as grants.
+Many scholarships, grants, and other programs are available to help minority students pay for a college education.
+Read on about minority scholarships for college students.

 10 Tips for Applying for Scholarships

 Don’t let the process of applying for scholarships and grants overwhelm you or keep you from proceeding.
-Here’s a list of things you should know about applying for scholarships, which should make the process easier:
+Here’s what you should know:

 - Make sure you are eligible.
 Don’t waste your time or the time of the scholarship giver.
 When you scan scholarships, first make sure you meet the criteria.
 Focus on appropriate scholarships by their due dates.